What Does Driving Other Cars Really Cover?

 What does Temporary Car Insurance Cover?

 Temporary Car Insurance is a fully comprehensive insurance policy that lasts for a pre-decided length of time.
 With GoShorty, this can be for between 1 hour and 28days.
 Relying on your insurance covering you for driving other cars is a risk.
 Temporary Insurance from GoShorty covers you, and protects the no claims bonus of the car’s owner.
-As a cost effective solution, Temporary Insurance allows you to be safe and securely insured, even if you only need that insurance for a short period of time.
+As a cost-effective solution, Short Term Car Insurance allows you to be safe and securely insured, even if you only need that insurance for a short period of time.